jermaks/SeleniumCucumberAutomation/README.md

    b. test steps (e.g. LOGGER.info("STEP 1: Get User List"));
 5. Implement auto build in Jenkins when Push on Git.
 6. Implement Test Analytics.
+7. Try to use chain of responsibility pattern.

 ---------------------------------------------------------------